syncfusion-content/blazor-docs/blazor/common/localization.md

 ### Blazor Web App (Interactive render mode `WebAssembly or Auto`) and Blazor WASM App

-For `Blazor Web App (Interactive `WebAssembly or Auto`) and Blazor WASM App`, set the `BlazorWebAssemblyLoadAllGlobalizationData` property to true in the project file:
+For `Blazor Web App and Blazor WASM App`, set the `BlazorWebAssemblyLoadAllGlobalizationData` property to true in the project file:

 {% tabs %}